nathan-wisner-ms/Flexy/README.md

     ORDER BY pg_relation_size(schemaname||'.'||tablename::varchar) DESC;
     ```
     * You can also manually create a file containing tables. see format in step 5.
-4. (optional) Create partitions for large tables based on an indexed monotonically increasing column (e.g., id column) (OR) a timestamp column (e.g., created_at, updated_at, etc).
+4. **Required for tables larger than 10GB, otherwise optional** Create partitions for large tables based on an indexed monotonically increasing column (e.g., id column) (OR) a timestamp column (e.g., created_at, updated_at, etc).
     * Create a file containing tables and columns, each line formatted as following:
     ```
     schemaname.tablename|columnname